AppsFlyerSDK/appsflyer-unreal-plugin/README.md

 Once your dev key and app_id is set you are ready to use AppsFlyer!

-You will also need to make sure your package name is set up with a AppsFlyer Dashboard.
+You will also need to make sure your package name is set up with an AppsFlyer dashboard.

 <img src="./docs/ScreenShots/PackageName.png"  width="700">